akhamidogit/dataviz/final-project-part-one.md

 - OLX Uzbekistan housing listings: [olx.uz](https://www.olx.uz)

 ## AI acknowledgements
-I used AI (ChatGPT) to help draft the initial structure and wording of my Part I proposal, including organizing sections, polishing language, and aligning the content with the GitHub template.
+I used AI (ChatGPT) to help fix grammar the initial structure and wording of my Part I proposal, including organizing sections, polishing language, and aligning the content with the GitHub template.
 The ideas, topic selection, and data sources are my own.